iswunistuttgart/rtPerfLog/README.md

     }
   return def;
 }

+//The definitions shown above can be simplified by GENERATE_DEF(TAGS)

 //Now you can use the tags to log timestamps by tags and you are able to export the timestamps by the generated tag string names.
 Only the inital configuration of the logger is missing. int main(){